| |

 To keep clutter at bay, challenge yourself to remove just a few pieces of clutter from your workspace at the end of each day.
 This will help tide you over until you are able to do a deeper clean.

-Make it simpler: Don’t think too hard about what constitutes as “clutter.”
+Make it simpler: Don’t think too hard about what constitutes “clutter.”
 Start with the obvious, and once you get around to the stuff that requires more thought, you’ll already have made the action of decluttering a habit.

 5. Be intentional in making time for rest.